rohanmaniwade/simpleThesis-typst/simple-thesis/08_shaker_tests.typ

 == Shaker PSD Control & Drive Signal

-All tests were conducted under closed loop control with m+p VibControl.
+All tests were conducted under closed loop control with _m+p VibControl_.
 In this mode, the software continuously monitored the vibration measured by the control channel and automatically adjusted the drive voltage to match the target PSD.

-The accelerated PSDs were imported in VibEdit in `.csv` format.
+The accelerated PSDs were imported in _VibEdit_ in the m+p VibControl software in `.csv` format.
 To ensure safe operation, the shaker's maximum acceleration was limited to 5G.
 The PSD control included ±3 dB warning limits and ±6 dB abort limits to ensure the drive signal remained within acceptable bounds during testing.
 The frequency resolution for all tests was set to 1 Hz.
 Before each test, the calibration for the relevant axis was set according to the direction being tested, using the corresponding value from the calibration sheet to ensure accurate control and measurement.

 All the required tests were ran on the backend PCB as mentioned in @finalshakertests. @shakercontrolpsd1 through @shakercontrolpsd6 were printed directly from the PSD control channel windows in m+p VibControl, which illustrate the reference and control PSDs along with the warning and abort limits.
 The control PSDs will form the basis for calculating FDS.
 The control PSDs were all under limits and the tests ran without an error.